tc39/proposal-operator-overloading/README.md

 ### Non-goals

-- User-defined operator tokens -- just the existing, built-in operators are enough.
+- User-defined operator tokens
-- Taking inheritance into account in the dispatch mechanism (e.g., prototype multiple dispatch)
+    - User-defined precedence for such tokens is unworkable to parse
+    - Hopefully the [pipeline operator](https://github.com/tc39/proposal-pipeline-operator) and [optional chaining](https://github.com/tc39/proposal-optional-chaining) will solve many of the cases that would motivate these operators
+    - We deliberately want to limit the syntactic divergence of JavaScript programs
+- Inheritance-based multiple dispatch using the prototype chain
+    - This is really complicated to implement and optimize reliably
+    - It's not clear what important use cases there are that aren't solved by single-level dispatch

 ## Mechanism